 To deposit at CoinPoker, press the wallet icon located near the top of the lobby just below your balance.
 The deposit form will then appear on your screen.

-You can fund your account with ETH, USDT, BTC, MATIC, BNB, BUSD, or CHP.
-USDT and CHP deposits remain in the same crypto coin, while any other crypto-currency you send to your account will be converted into USDT.
-The minimum transaction amount is $1, and there is no maximum
+You can fund your account with ETH, USDT, USDC, BTC, MATIC, BNB, SOL, TRX, WEPE, or CHP.
+USDT, and CHP deposits remain in the same crypto coin, while any other crypto-currency you send to your account will be converted into USDT.
+There are no minimum or maximum transaction amounts

 Bitcoin is the most familiar and widely used crypto-currency for online poker, so we opted to make a Bitcoin deposit.
-You need to enter the amount of BTC you wish to add to your account, and the system will automatically tell you how many USDT you will receive.
+You need to enter the amount of BTC you wish to add to your account, and the system will automatically tell you how much USDT you will receive.
+You will also see the address that you have to send your coins to:

 Surprisingly, CoinPoker reuses Bitcoin deposit addresses!
 This is against industry standard practice, making it easier for anyone so inclined to trace your transactions.